jottemka/alan_author_effect/README.md

 This repo examines how likely the two effects are to occur with the help of Monte Carlo simulation methods.

-The results are published here:
+The results are published in Analysis:
  - https://academic.oup.com/analysis/advance-article-abstract/doi/10.1093/analys/anad103/7731114

 A penultimate version of the paper can be found here: